mrsherbs/Roblox-Clothing-Downloader/README.md

 # Usage
 Change settings in the config.ini file, then run the clothing-downloader program.
 Optionally, run the background-remover program to remove the template backgrounds.

+# How this works
+First it uses a function that, using the group's id, downloads a page of assets.
+It then uses that page's cursor to recursively download the next page until there are no more pages left.
+We then add all the assets to a list, and return that list.
+From there, we use that list to download all the asset's XML files which all contain a download link to the template file.
+We can then use that link to download the asset's template file.

+The background replacer will take a template image and remove the original posters background, to erase any watermarks.